alphagov/government-service-design-manual/Copy and content/styleguide.md

     -----------

-    Answers assume prior knowledge and answer a popular – and specific – need (so you don’t need to explain terms or provide context).
-For example, the answer ‘National Minimum Wage rate’ should only give the rate, not information about what the National Minimum Wage is, how to pay it, etc (although you should be clearly linking to related content that does).
+    Answers assume prior knowledge and answer a popular – and specific – need (so you don't need to explain terms or provide context).
+For example, the answer 'National Minimum Wage rate' should only give the rate, not information about what the National Minimum Wage is, how to pay it, etc (although you should be clearly linking to related content that does).

-    Stick exclusively to the answer – don’t be tempted to include extra information, however useful this might appear to be.
+    Stick exclusively to the answer – don't be tempted to include extra information, however useful this might appear to be.

     Summary